bozsahin/ccglab/README.md

 Linuxes and MacOSs are native environments for CCGlab.

-You might need to install brew in a Mac: https://brew.sh/.
+You need to install brew in a Mac: https://brew.sh/.

 That will give you what CCGlab needs for fully automatic install: